thredup/rollbar-sourcemap-webpack-plugin/README.md

 A string identifying the version of your code this source map package is for.
 Typically this will be the full git sha.

 #### `publicPath: string | function(string): string` **(required)**
 The base url for the cdn where your production bundles are hosted or a function that receives the source file local address and returns the url for that file in the cdn where your production bundles are hosted.
+You should use the function form when your project has some kind of divergence between url routes and actual folder structure.
+For example: NextJs projects can serve bundled files in the following url `http://my.app/_next/123abc123abc123/page/home.js` but have a folder structure like this `APP_ROOT/build/bundles/pages/home.js`.
+The function form allows you to transform the final public url in order to conform with your routing needs.

 #### `includeChunks: string | [string]` **(optional)**
 An array of chunks for which sourcemaps should be uploaded.
 This should correspond to the names in the webpack config `entry` field.
 If there's only one chunk, it can be a string rather than an array.
 If not supplied, all sourcemaps emitted by webpack will be uploaded, including those for unnamed chunks.